-Then, select Home > New Contact List from the navigation bar to create a new group.
+Then, select Home > New Contact List from the navigation bar using the new contact group button to create your group.

 When the contact group window pops up, set a group name for your list of contact emails.

-Select Add just below the navigation bar and select members using their email address to add a contact to the contact list.
+Select Add just below the navigation bar and select members using each person’s email address to add a contact to the contact list.

-You can keep adding multiple people to your new group through the members’ box.
+You can keep adding more folks through the members’ box.

 You can even add an existing list of contact emails to your new list.

-When you select members and finish your contact list, click on Save & Close, and the members box will disappear.
-After you click save, you can test your contact group by sending a new email to your list of contact emails.
+When you finish your contact list, click on Save & Close, and the members box will disappear.
+After you click save, you can test your contact group by sending an email to your list of contact emails.

-Now that I’ve covered how you can create an email group on Outlook for Mac, let’s look at setting up an email group on the Outlook Web App (OWA).
+Now that I’ve covered how you can create an email group on Outlook for Mac, let’s look at setting up an email group on the new Outlook Web App.

-Here’s how you can set up an email group on the Outlook Web App:
+Here’s how you can set up an email distribution list group on the Outlook app:

-Go to the Outlook web app (OWA) and click on the Contacts icon on the left side.
+Go to the Outlook desktop app and click on the Contacts icon on the left side.